MuteJester/LZGraphs/docs/tutorials.md

 ### Constructing Amino Acid Positional and the Nucleotide Double Positional Graphs
 The bellow example presents the construction of the Amino Acid Positional graph but the same applies for Nucleotide Double Positional Graphs.
+Note:

+* For Nucleotide Double Positional Graphs the column corresponding to the sequence should be named "cdr3_rearrangement"
+* For Amino Acid Positional Graphs the column corresponding to the sequence should be named "cdr3_amino_acid"
+* In both cases V/J genes/alleles should be under the a column "V" for V related genes/alleles and "J" for for V related genes/alleles
 ```python
 from LZGraphs.AminoAcidPositional import AAPLZGraph
 # from LZGraphs.NucleotideDoublePositional import NDPLZGraph